Pakalomattam family

-The Pakalomattam family is an ancient Saint Thomas Christians family in Kerala, India.
+The Pakalomattam family is an ancient Saint Thomas Christian family in Kerala, India.
 According to an article written by P. J. Thomas, Parakunnel, a member of the Parakkunnel-Pakalomattom family, in Royal Asiatic Society of Great Britain and Ireland, the family "solely supplied bishops and archdeacons to the Church in India till the beginning of the nineteenth century."
 The position of Archdeacon of All India (sometimes given as Arkkadiyakon of all India), who oversaw the whole Christian church in India, was with very few exceptions filled by a member of the Pakalomattam family for generations.